History of the Jews in Australia: Colonial era

 The first Jewish services in the colony were conducted from 1820 in private homes by emancipist Joseph Marcus, one of the few convicts with Jewish knowledge.
-An account of the period is:
+An account of the period stated:

 In 1827 and 1828 then the worldly condition of the Hebrews in the colony improved considerably, in consequence of the great influx of respectable merchants; and this, with other circumstances, has raised the Hebrews in the estimation of their fellow colonists.
-About this period Mr. P. J. Cohen having offered the use of his house for the purpose, divine worship was performed for the first time in the colony according to the Hebrew form, and was continued regularly every Sabbath and holiday.
+About this period P. J. Cohen having offered the use of his house for the purpose, divine worship was performed for the first time in the colony according to the Hebrew form, and was continued regularly every Sabbath and holiday.
 From some difference of opinion then existing among the members of this faith, divine service was also performed occasionally in a room hired by Messrs.
 A. Elias and James Simmons.
 In this condition everything in connection with their religion remained until the arrival of Rev. Aaron Levi, in the year 1830.
 He had been a dayyan, and, duly accredited, he succeeded in instilling into the minds of the congregation a taste for the religion of their fathers.
 A Sefer Torah [scroll of the Law] was purchased by subscription, divine service was more regularly conducted, and from this time may be dated the establishment of the Jewish religion in Sydney.
 In 1832 they formed themselves into a proper congregation, and appointed Joseph Barrow Montefiore as the first president.

 In 1830 or 1832, the first Jewish wedding in Australia was celebrated, the contracting parties being Moses Joseph and Rosetta Nathan.
-Three years later a Mr. Rose came from England and acted as the chazzan, shochet, and mohel.
+Three years later a Mr Rose came from England and acted as the chazzan, shochet, and mohel.
 He was succeeded by Jacob Isaacs.